jlevy/og-equity-compensation/README.md

 are the most common way early-stage companies grant equity.

 ☝️ **“Stock options” is a confusing term**.
-In investment, an *option* is a right (but not an obligation) to buy something at a certain price within some time frame.
+In investment, an *option* is a right (but not an obligation) to buy something at a certain price within a certain time frame.
 You’ll often
 [see “stock options” discussed](https://www.investopedia.com/terms/s/stockoption.asp) in the context of investment.